abhimanyu-sikarwar/claude-extension/README.md

 4. Use "Refresh Page" to capture latest data

 ### In-Page Download
-1. Look for "Download MD" button in Claude.ai interface (next to Share button)
+1. Look for "Download" button in Claude.ai interface (next to Share button)
-2. Click to open export options
+2. Click to open export options menu
+3. Select your preferred export format:
+   - **Download MD**: Plain markdown file
+   - **Download HTML**: Styled HTML with syntax highlighting
+   - **Download PDF**: Opens print-ready HTML in new window (use Ctrl+P/Cmd+P to save as PDF)
-3. Select message type and thinking inclusion preferences
+4. Configure message filtering and thinking block preferences
-4. Click "Download MD" to save file
+5. Your preferences are saved automatically for future exports

 ### GitHub Gist Integration
 1. Click the settings icon in the extension popup